opensearch-project/documentation-website/_integrations/index.md

 OpenSearch Integrations connects your data, applications, and processes so that you can centrally manage the services you use.

-Let us know how OpenSearch Integrations works for you or how it can be improved.
-For developer guides, go to the [Integrations repository](https://github.com/opensearch-project/observability/tree/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations).
-The OpenSearch Project team wants your feedback on this feature.
-Leave feedback at <insert-link>.
-We look forward to hearing from you.
-{: .note}

 ## Get started